gpestana/notes/talks/dark_web_2018/main_script.md

 digital dissidents, citizens at risk), is also powering the so called dark web.
-Thus, complementary goals are to 1) highlight that technology can be used for the good or bad, but that does not make it inherently good or bad, 2) protecting personal data and privacy means protecting everyone's rights and freedom and
-3) it is easy to start using the technologies and contribute.
+Thus, complementary goals are to 1) highlight that technology can be used for the good or bad, but that does not make it inherently good or bad, 2) protecting personal data and privacy means protecting everyone's rights and freedom and 3) it is easy to start using the technologies and contribute.
 ```

-> 1) catchy intro
-> 2) tech used in dark web can also be used by you
-> (when talking about the dark web, people are afraid)
-> 3) first what is the dark web
-> (to access and have those properties ensured, technologies are needed)
-> 4) explain Tor
-> 5) why should you use Tor on a daily basis
-> 6) how can you use those Tor
-> 7) concrete steps
-> 8) wrap up
+## Script

 What does the child pronography industry and oppositors of oppressive regimes or
 citizens concerned with personal privacy have in common?
 They are all using the
-same technology to access the internet anonymously.
-The same technology that
+same technology to access the internet anonymously to protect themselves.
+The
-allows criminals to buy and sell drugs online is also powering social
+same technology that allows criminals to buy and sell drugs online is also
-progressive agendas and protecting citizens' private life.
+powering social progressive agendas and protecting citizens' private life.

 The technologies that enable criminals to operate and which power the so called
 dark web, are the same technologies that have the potential to protect citizens
 from rogue states, data harvesting from corporations, protect privacy and free
 speech and, ultimately, freedom.

-## Goals of the talk
+### Goals of the talk

+It has never been easy to talk about this subject because of the misinformation
+about the darkweb and its technologies and mostly the difference between them.

-Most of the times, when I tell friends and non so technical people that they
+Often, when I tell friends and non so technical people that they
 should be accessing the web through technologies that are used to access the
-dark web for protecting their privacy, I am received with reactions of fear,
+dark web for protecting their privacy, I'm not surprised  with reactions of fear,
 confusion and even disgust.

-Oneof their main concern is if whether using those technologies is illegal.
+One of their main concern is if whether using those technologies is illegal.
 Or even more important, if they will stumble upon drug ads and child pronography
 material right away.
-The quick answer is no and no. We will soon dive deeper
+By the way, the quick answers are no and no. We will soon
-into those questions and much more.
-It has never been easy to talk about this
+dive deeper into those questions and much more.
-subject because of the misinformation about the darkweb and its technologies and
-the difference between them.
-Today, we will try to go through those questions.

-To tackle this subject, we'll try to answer three basic questions: what, why and
+Followed by the initial surprise, the questions start popping out.
+It's
+interesting to notice that the pattern is usually the same: first, what is the
+dark web and what technologies are enabling it.
+The follow up questions after
+understanding better the technical side, is the why.
+Why should I - or anyone
+besides criminals - use those technologies.
+Finally, the discussion
+ends most of the time with an how - how to use the same technologies that power
+the dark web on a daily basis.

+The conversation goes from surprise and hesitation to curiosity and wilingness
+to learn more about how to use the technologies that power the dark web for
+personal - and even for society's - benefit.
+So today we will try to answer
-how? what is the dark web and its technologies, why should you use them, how can
+those very same questions - what is the dark web, why should you use the
- you use them?
+technologies that power the dark web and finally, how to do so.

-## What is the darkweb
+###  What is the darkweb

 Let's start with the first question: what is the dark web and the technologies
 that power them?